aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

 for the first CC generation.

-At the end of the first CC generation the current state of the stake distribution is recorded - to be used in the third generation!
+At the end of the first CC epoch (the staking epoch) the current state of the stake distribution is recorded - to be used in the third epoch (block production and pinning epoch)!
 The correct block hash is fetched from the PC and fed into the PRNG for electing leaders (still) together with the initial stake distribution.

-At the end of the second generation _normal_ operation commences.
-PRNG is fed the correct block hash from PC and the stake distribution at the end of last generation, the current stake distribution is recorded, etc.
+At the end of the second epoch (the leader (s)election epoch) _normal_ operation commences.
+PRNG is fed the correct block hash from PC and the stake distribution at the end of last epoch (the payout epoch), the current stake distribution is recorded, etc.

 If the chains runs at about the same relative speed this can then be repeated